CollinearGroup/talk-oss-licenses/PITCHME.md

 # OSS Licensing
 > Everything you wanted to know about licensing but were too afraid to ask

+Note:

+* My name is...
+I have some friends here...
+* We work for Collinear Group and do software consulting mainly for enterprises.
+Mainly the aviation industry.
+* **As a consultant for an enterprise company, hopefully you'll find some value in us sharing some recent licensing experiences.**

 ---

 ### An Unfortunate Event